shmool/nggirls-hackalearn-aae16/src/pages/index.md

-          If you're not able to attend this time, or you don't belong to an underrepresented group in tech, you may join the next round of HackaLearn which will be open to everyone, on August 8-12.
+          If you're not able to attend this time, or you don't belong to an underrepresented group in tech, you may join the next round of HackaLearn which will be open for everyone, on August 8-12.
         content_align: left
     grid_cols: two
     grid_gap_horiz: medium